VistaCareTech/vistacare_communications_docs/docs/Tools.md

 The following steps will allow you to execute the Layout Modifier functionality:

-1. On the VistaCare Plugin go to `Tools --> Layout Modifier`.
+1. On the VistaCare Communications Plugin go to `Tools --> Layout Modifier`.
 2. Fill the following options:

     * Layout: Layout to be modified.